CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: Abstract

 \section{Abstract}

 How to train a machine learning model while keeping the data private and secure?
-We present CodedPrivateML, a fast and scalable approach to this critical problem.
-CodedPrivateML keeps both the data and the model information-theoretically private, while allowing efficient parallelization of training across distributed workers.
-We characterize CodedPrivateML's privacy threshold and prove its convergence for logistic (and linear) regression.
-Furthermore, via experiments over Amazon EC2, we demonstrate that CodedPrivateML can provide an order of magnitude speedup (up to $\sim 34\times$) over the state-of-the-art cryptographic approaches.
+We present {\cpml}, a fast and scalable approach to this critical problem. {\cpml} keeps both the data and the model information-theoretically private, while allowing efficient parallelization of training across distributed workers.
+We characterize {\cpml}'s privacy threshold and prove its convergence for logistic (and linear) regression.
+Furthermore, via extensive experiments on Amazon EC2, we demonstrate that {\cpml} provides significant speedup over cryptographic approaches based on multi-party computing (MPC).